 A shopping mecca, Harrods should be on everyone’s list.
 Harrods is so much more than a department store, so don’t be fooled.
 Harrods is a never-ending maze of luxury clothing, jewelry, food, wine, art, and more.

 The British Museum

-It’s more than likely going to rain at least once during your time in London, so take full advantage of it, and head to the British Museum.
+One of our choices was to head to the British Museum.
 The best part, the museum is free!
 I really could not believe this!
 Now, we did make a small donation simply because this museum was amazing.